pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

         return tf.math.reduce_euclidean_norm(x - W)
 ```

-The Above code calculates the distance between the inter label embeddings with negative sign.
-Also Weight Square is added as limiter.
+The Above code calculates the distance between the inter-label embeddings with a negative sign.
+Also, Weight Square is added as a limiter.
 But we would use constraint for the deterministic limit.

 ```python